Legends and Lore

 To keep our fractured world together against the ongoing onslaught of cruel and hateful horrors, we need the help of ancient spirits who know how to weave together worlds out of gossamer and song.
 We need the magics of spiders.

-Some among the spider-gods are kind and merciful, spinning webs to hold our world together.
+Some among the cosmic spiders are kind and merciful, spinning webs to hold our world together.
 Others drip with venom, stalking webs to capture us on behalf of their cruel masters and the so-called gods they serve.
 All of them can move from one reality to the next.

 Some spiders want to help us; some want to destroy us.
 Do not believe those who say all spiders are the same…